kensworth/market-scripts/README.md

-$ python market_query.py // make sure this is python3 and grequests is installed
+Make sure this is python3 and grequests is installed Dates take the form YYYY-MM-DD
+$ python market_query.py start_date end_date